kanidm/kanidm/designs/auth.rst

 More Brain Dumping
 ==================

 - need a way to just pw check even if mfa is on (for sudo).
-Perhaps have a seperate sudo password attr?
+Perhaps have a separate sudo password attr?
-- ntpassword attr is seperate
+- ntpassword attr is separate
 - a way to check application pw which attaches certain rights (is this just a generalisation of sudo?)
     - the provided token (bearer etc?) contains the "memberof" for the session.
     - How to determine what memberof an api provides?
 Could be policy object that says "api pw of name X